 A baseball inning lasts for a total of six outs, three per team.
 Innings are broken into two halves.
 The away team bats during the "top" half of the inning and the home team bats during the "bottom" half.

-This rule doesn't change throughout all levels of baseball—except for Tee-Ball, which doesn't count outs and requires that every player on a team get an at-bat in each inning.
+This rule doesn't change throughout all baseball levels—except for Tee-Ball, which doesn't count outs and requires that every player on a team get an at-bat in each inning.

 It's possible that half an inning could take only three pitches for three quick outs.
 However, there is no definitive time limit.
-The exact duration depends on the number of at-bats, the pace of the pitcher and number of pitching changes.
+The exact duration depends on the number of at-bats, the pitcher's pace, and the number of pitching changes.
 Theoretically, an inning could go on forever if the fielding team fails to record three outs.